dotnet/docs/docs/ai/quickstarts/quickstart-openai-summarize-text.md

 [!INCLUDE [download-alert](includes/prerequisites-and-azure-deploy.md)]

-## Trying HikerAI
+## Trying Hiking Benefits Summary

-1. From a terminal or command prompt, navigate to the `02-HikerAI` directory.
+1. From a terminal or command prompt, navigate to the `01-HikeBenefitsSummary` directory.
-2. It's now time to try the console application.
+4. It's now time to try the console application.
 Type in the following to run the app:

     ```dotnetcli
     dotnet run